-PL PL JSHFIRE PRONE ANNING A5.2b Sign age Applicable : Yes Compliant: Yes \square \square \square The required information to inform the actions of those persons onsite in the event of a bushfire will be prominently displayed within the site.
-This information will include evacuation routes and distance and the site specific procedural detail that Important will be established by the Bushfire Emergency Plan (or Information) that is required to be developed for the proposed use.
+BE USHFIRE PRONE ANNING A5.2b Sigr age Applicable: Yes Compliant: Yes \square \square \square The required information to inform the actions of those persons onsite in the event of a bushfire will be prominently displayed within the site. will be This information will include evacuation routes and distance and the site specific procedural detail that will be established by the Bushfire Emergency Plan (or Information) that is required to be developed for the proposed use.
 Supporting Assessment Details: A Bushfire Emergency Plan is being created alongside this BMP.
 The Bushfire Emergency Poster is required to be displayed within the premises.
-A5.3 Provision of Water for Firefighting Purposes A5.3 Provis A5.3 Provision of Water for Firefighting Purposes Compliant: Y Yes A5.3a Reti ulated supply Applicable : Yes Compliant: Yes A reticulated water supply is available to the proposed development.
-The existing hydrant connection(s) are provided in accordance with the specifications of the relevant water supply authority.
-A reticulated water supply is available to the proposed development.
-Hydrant connection(s) can and will be provided in accordance with the specifications of the relevant water supply authority. and will Supporting Assessment Details: A fire hydrant is located directly south of the property which could be used by firefighters to fight the rear of the property from beyond the fence line.
-The hydrant nearest to the driveway is 90m to the east along Marri Crescent.
-Refer to information contained in Appendix D for the firefighting water supply specifications and technical requirements.
+Bushfire A5.3 Provision of Water for Firefighting g Purposes A5.3 Provis A5.3 Provision of Water for Firefighting Purposes Compliant: Yes Yes A5.3a Reti culated supply Applicable: Yes Compliant: Yes A reticulated water supply is available to the proposed development.
+The existing hydrant connection(s) are provided in accordance with the specifications of the relevant water supply authority. \square \square \otimes A reticulated water supply is available to the proposed development.
+Hydrant connection(s) can and will be provided in accordance with the specifications of the relevant water supply authority. and will Supporting Assessment Details: Assessment Details: Assessment Details: ant is located directly south of the property which could be om beyond the fence line.
+The hydrant nearest to the drivew , .
+0